fadisdh/Twitter4JAndroidLogin/README.md

 };
 ```

-You can connect to twitter using the follwong line
+You can connect to twitter using the following line
 ```java
 ta.connect();
 ```